-According to Business Insider, the Dow Jones Industrial Average has gained an average of 1.7% during this period, rising 77% of the time in data going back to 1896.
+According to Business Insider, the Dow Jones Industrial Average gains an average of 1.7% during this period.
+It rises 77% of the time in data going back to 1896.

-This anomaly can, therefore, be explained by the combination of these factors as well as investor psychology (optimism from the holiday spirit).
+This anomaly can, therefore, be explained by the combination of these factors.

 Finally, the lack of liquidity during this period might also be a contributor to an upward drift in prices: